snakajima/bonjour-http/README.md

 **BonjourBrowser** allows an application to discover Bonjour services (NetService objects) with specific type, and present them to the user to choose from (note: this library has no UI code).

 **BonjourConnection** allows an application to establish a connection between a Bonjour service selected by the user.
-The application calls its send(req:) method to send an HTTP request to the connected sever.
-In order to receive responces from the server, the application needs to create an object, which implements **BonjourConnectionDelegate** protocol.
+The application calls its *send(req:callback:)* method or *call(req:name:params:callback)* method to send an HTTP request to the connected sever, then will receives the responce asynchronously.

+**BonjourConnectionDelegate** is a protocol an application may implement to receive responces not processed by the *callback* function for *send* and *call* method.

 **BonjourRequest** represents an HTTP request, which an application creates and sends using an established BonjourConnection.